Voice Hearing

 The transition from voice hearing to psychosis is a critical but relatively uncommon area of study in mental health research.
 While many people experience voice hearing without transitioning to clinical states like psychosis, understanding the factors that contribute to this transition is crucial for early intervention.
 Research has identified risk factors such as frequency and distress level of voice hearing, comorbid symptoms, and environmental stressors.
 Neurobiological markers and the concept of a “clinical high-risk state” have also been studied to identify those at increased risk.

-At LISN, we aim to understand the transition risks among nonclinical voice hearers, in collaboration with the Greater Manchester Mental Health NHS Foundation Trust.
-Our research focuses on understanding these risks as neurodevelopmental vulnerabilities, reflected in progressive voice hearing experiences.
+In collaboration with the Greater Manchester Mental Health NHS Foundation Trust, LISN conducts pioneering research to understand the transition risks among nonclinical voice hearers.
+Our research focuses on understanding these risks as neurodevelopmental vulnerabilities, which manifest through increasingly complex voice hearing experiences.
 We also aim to understand the underlying cognitive and neural mechanisms that contribute to this transition.
 Through this targeted research, LISN seeks to offer insights into the factors that may lead to the transition from voice hearing to psychosis, with the goal of informing early intervention and prevention strategies.

 Voice Hearing Interventions

 At LISN, our focus is on developing an EEG-tDCS closed-loop type of online intervention for voice hearing.
-The EEG identifies the states of voice hearing in real-time, and tDCS aims to counter it before it escalates into full-blown psychotic episodes.
-While these are still drawing board ideas, they represent the ultimate goal of our lab in studying voice hearing.
-Through this innovative approach, LISN aims to offer a more immediate and targeted intervention, potentially revolutionising the treatment landscape for voice hearing.
+This innovative system uses EEG to identify voice hearing states in real-time, while tDCS provides targeted intervention to prevent escalation into psychotic episodes.
+While this cutting-edge approach is still under development, it represents the ultimate goal of our lab in studying voice hearing.
+Through this pioneering technology, LISN aims to offer a more immediate and targeted intervention, potentially revolutionising the treatment landscape for voice hearing.